Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 If those settings do not exist, the control queue is assumed as the endpoint name of the worker, concatenated with the `distributor.control@HostWhereDistributorIsRunning` string.

-Similar to standard NServiceBus routing, you do not want high priority messages to get stuck behind lower priority messages, so just as you have separate NServiceBus processes for different message types, you also set up different Distributor instances (with separate queues) for different message types.
+Similar to standard NServiceBus routing, it is not desirable to have high priority messages to get stuck behind lower priority messages, so just as it is possible to have separate NServiceBus processes for different message types, it is also possible set up different Distributor instances (with separate queues) for different message types.

 In this case, name the queues just like the messages.
 For example, `SubmitPurchaseOrder.StrategicCustomers.Sales`.
 This is the name of the distributor's data queue and the input queues of each of the workers.